Signatureglobal (India) Limited (NSE:SIGNATURE)

 • Q3 24/25

 Record pre-sales and collections were achieved, with strong demand in mid-income and premium housing.
-Net debt declined, margins are expected to improve as higher-value projects complete, and expansion into Delhi is planned, pending regulatory clarity.
+Net debt declined, margins are expected to improve, and expansion into Delhi is anticipated as a major growth lever, pending regulatory clarity.